mathewgomas-alfred/mathewgomas.io/untranslatable_pages/reporting_bugs.rst

 - Unconfirmed: your bug has not been investigated yet, or nobody can reproduce your bug.
 - Confirmed: your bug is a bug, but there is no solution yet.
 - Assigned: your bug is a bug, someone is going to work on it.
-There probably will be a corresponding task on the https://phabricator.kde.org/project/view/8/ developer workboard.
 - Resolved/Fixed: your bug was a genuine problem in Krita's code.
 The developer has fixed the issue and the solution will be in the next release.
 - Duplicate: your bug has been reported before.
 - Needinfo/WaitingForInfo.
 You need to provide more information.
-If you do not reply within a reasonable amount of time the bug will be closed.
+If you do not reply within a reasonable amount of time the bug will be closed automatically.
-- Resolved/Invalid: your report was not about a bug.
+- Resolved/Not a Bug: your report was not about a bug: that is, it did not report something that can be fixed in Krita's code.
 - Resolved/Upstream: the issue you observed is because of a bug in a library Krita uses, or a hardware driver, or your operating system.
 We cannot do anything about it.
 - Resolved/Downstream: Only on Linux.
 The issue you observed happens because your Linux distribution packages Krita in a way that causes problems.